 - take the canal towpath to Sheldon Square, a grassy amphitheatre surrounded by restaurants, outdoor free ping pong, and free big screen shows in the summer

-- see the world-famous Thomas Heatherwick's Rolling Bridge and Paddington’s Fan Bridge in action on Wednesdays and Fridays at midday
+- see the world-famous Heatherwick's Rolling Bridge and Paddington’s Fan Bridge in action on Wednesdays and Fridays at midday

 - take a canal boat from Little Venice to Camden, or test your balance and hire a paddle board!